jordanabryan/php-cache-class/README.md

 # Simple PHP Cache Class

 This is a simple php cache class with testing document.
 This class saves a string of html to a .txt file for later retrival.
-This will cut down on database calls and will retireve
+The class retireves the content of the .txt file instead of having a database call the retieve contents

 ### Future updates